Muukid/muBytecode/README.md

 Defining `MU_STATIC` before including `muBytecode.h` will set all the definitions of the functions to static.
 Otherwise, it defaults to extern.
 Additionally, you can define `MUDEF` directly to have full control over its definition.

+## Quick compile

+In order to quickly compile mub for basic testing purposes, define `MUB_QUICK_COMPILE` before including `muBytecode.h`.
+But note that this will exclude the modulo operator, the bitwise operators, and all conditional storing operators!

 ## C standard library dependencies

 mub relies on several C standard library functions, types, and defines.
 The list of types can be found below: